 The ATM fee and your bank’s currency exchange fee are much better than the percentage exchange places take.
 Much much better.

-And some cards don’t charge you at all, which makes it that much better than the exchange places.
+And some cards don’t charge you at all, making it much better than the exchange places.
 Also, you don’t have to carry a lot of cash with you all the time.

 Get wasted just before your departure day